 If you cannot pick up your kitten, we will consider shipping within the USA.
 This includes us getting the required paperwork to get your kitten on the plane, buying the flight for your kitten, and for our time taking your kitten to the airport and checking him or her on board.
 It is usually less expensive to purchase a round trip flight and pick up your kitten and take him or her home as your carry-on.

 We do not allow breeding rights on any of our kittens.
 Spay/neuter is required.
 Please contact us with questions.
 You can click the link at the top right of the website to see Available Kittens or scroll down to use the Contact Us form.
 NOTE!
 We will get back to you within 48 hours.
 If you do not hear from us in 48hrs, please email us at email@example.com - we do not want to miss your inquiry if there is an unexpected technical glitch on our submission form!
 You can also text us with inquiries - 206-719-2492.
 If you would like to reserve your kitten now, click the yellow "Buy Now" button below.

 Our babies are adopted quickly, so reach to reserve your fur-ever friend or if you have any questions.

 We limit visitors to serious buyers only because it is stressful for our cats to be constantly "viewed"; it is also not in the health interest of our cats to constantly be exposed to new germs (especially from younger children) - especially when we have small kittens.
 However, if do want to visit, simply contact us to schedule your visit.

-Next date for a free group visit: Sunday April 21st from 1-3pm.
+Next date for a free group visit: Sat May 25th 2019.
 We take up to 4 visitors at a time; each visit is up to 30min.
-OR we charge $75 for *private* visit (non-refundable) of up to 45min on either Monday or Wednesday evening between 5pm-7:4
+OR we charge $75 for *private* visit (non-refundable) of up to 45min on either Monday or Wednesday evening between 5pm-7pm